Document Guide — Police Clearance

 🇳🇿 New Zealand INZ / DIA

-Country-Specific Standard Package — Apostille + Certified Translation (1 document; JPY 84,700 incl. tax)
+Country-Specific Standard Package — Apostille + Certified Translation (1 document; from JPY 77,000; tax-inclusive where applicable)

 5 Countries Hague Convention